parkermac/ptools/obs_ecy/README.txt

 5     ADM001 2006-03-21  -0.931  2.047256   48.457275  24.136850  0.229608  0.633126  24.999585  -0.0

 ======================================================================
-* plot_ctd_casts.py makes nice plots CTD casts (property vs. z, colored by month) at each station
+* plot_ctd_casts.py makes nice plots CTD casts (property vs. z, colored by month) at each station.
+Because this can also be used with LiveOcean model output, it is not modified to be part of the SSMSP workflow.

 Input: ptools_data/ecology/Casts_2017.p & ptools_data/canada/Casts_2017.p
 	   and model extractions like